Introduction to Dashboard Programming Topics

 This document also contains a revision history.

 All of the Dashboard-specific information discussed in this document is covered more in depth in Dashboard Reference.
-Additional Dashboard documents and sample code can be found in Reference Library > Apple Applications > Dashboard.
+You might also be interested in iAd Producer, which enables some widget creation tasks and helps you create iBooks content.

 In addition to these documents, WebKit DOM Reference provides reference information on most of these topics.